arvigeus/AZ-204/Exercises/Create Azure Cosmos DB resources by using the Azure portal/README.md

 # Create Azure Cosmos DB resources by using the Azure portal

-In this exercise you'll learn how to perform the following actions in the Azure portal:
+In this exercise you learn how to perform the following actions in the Azure portal:

 - Create an Azure Cosmos DB account
 - Add a database and a container